webian/bootstrap_dummy/Readme.rst

 Bootstrap package for TYPO3 CMS
 ================================

+Check it out the live example running at http://bootstrap.ecodev.ch/

-This is another introduction package for TYPO3 CMS with some variants that may interest you:
+This is another introduction package for TYPO3 CMS that may be interesting for the following reasons:

 * Twitter Bootstrap as HTML / CSS Framework
 * Entirely based on **Fluid** form the templating and rendering.